Travel Tips & Tricks:

 Similar to airline loyalty programmes, Hotel Group loyalty programmes are also well worth signing up for, even more so if you travel for work.

-Hotel Group Loyalty points can add up to a free nights stay, or even a couple of nights depending on how frequent a traveller you are.
+Hotel loyalty points can add up to a free nights stay, or even a couple of nights depending on how frequent a traveller you are.

 They can also be used to get room upgrades, both when booking and on the day of arrival at you hotel (where they have availability).